linux-lock/bpflock/README.md

 `bpflock` - eBPF driven security for locking and auditing Linux machines.

-#### This is a Work In Progress:

-* bpflock is currently in experimental stage and some BPF programs are being updated.

-* Programs will be updated soon to use [Cilium ebpf library](https://github.com/cilium/ebpf/) and turned into a small daemon.
+Note: bpflock is currently in **experimental stage**, BPF programs are being updated, others will be removed or updated to use [Cilium ebpf library](https://github.com/cilium/ebpf/).

 ## Sections